 Once you have ticked off the must see sights, what is next?
 Indulging in a culinary adventure, of course!
 Europe is jam-packed with tantalizing foodie experiences.
 Imagine: devouring warm, melt-in-your mouth croissants and ‘pain au chocolat’ purchased from a ‘boulangerie’ in a picture perfect French town.
-Enjoying an alfresco seafood feast beside a crystal-clear Mediterranean bay speckled with colorful fishing boats.
+Enjoying an alfresco seafood feast beside a crystal-clear Mediterranean bay.
 Tapas bar crawling in Madrid or Sevilla.
-Licking a ‘gelato’ while strolling across a piazza in Rome.
-Who wouldn’t want to snack on pizza in Naples?
+Tasting a ‘gelato’ while strolling across a piazza in Rome.
+Who wouldn’t want to eat pizza in Naples?
 But did you also know that in the Netherlands you can feast on an ‘Indonesian rijsttafel’?
 Europe’s diversity and global reach is its trump card and a European adventure is also about sampling the local culinary favorites.

 Traveling through Europe, you’re bound to work up a thirst.
 While you’ll find numerous vineyards and wine cellars, do not miss out on stopping in at an old pub or checking out the beer houses of Munich, or trying 1001 different tipples in a Brussels back-street bar.
 Your idea of a beer drinker’s heaven may be the Czech Republic.
-Here, you’ll rarely pay more than a few Euros for a good pilsner.
 Prefer a caffeine hit?
-Europe is a land of cafes, perfect for simply taking it all in or breathing it in, as I like to say.
+Europe is a land of cafes, elegant coffee cities like Turin and Trieste, perfect for simply taking it all in or breathing it in, as I like to say.

 2. The history

-Pondering the wisdom of Socrates and Plato while walking up to the Athens Acropolis or the beautifully preserved Greek temples in Sicily; indulging your inner gladiator at the Roman Colosseum; getting lost amid the labyrinthine, cobble stoned Old Town of Prague.
+Pondering the wisdom of Socrates and Plato while walking the beautifully preserved Greek temples in Sicily or mainland Italy; indulging your inner gladiator at the Roman Colosseum; getting lost amid the labyrinthine, cobble stoned Old Town of Prague.
 Stretching from Lisbon to Istanbul, Europe is crammed with sites, towns, cities, and streets that have been shaped by more than 3000 years of human civilization.
-This is a continent that lets you overnight in fairy-tale castles, walk hand-in-hand along ancient city walls, attend a mass in a mighty medieval cathedral, stroll on the windswept beaches where world wars played out, wonder around myth-drenched villages that pre-date the pyramids of Giza.
+This is a continent that lets you overnight in fairy-tale castles, walk hand-in-hand along ancient city walls, attend a mass in a mighty medieval cathedral, stroll on the windswept beaches where world wars played out, wonder around sites that pre-date the pyramids of Giza.
 As more than one visitor has been overheard saying, “Wow, you can almost feel the history”.